knownasilya/ember-query-params/README.md

 ```

 This will use `paramsRelay.autoSubscribe(controller)` on `init` and later
 tear down on `willDestroy`.
+All default queryParam values are automatically set on
+the `paramsRelay` service.
 You also get a couple proxy methods, `subscribeParam` and
 `unsubscribeParam` which work the same as the equivalent methods on the service.
 Or you can use the service directly for maximum control.